mstksg/functor-combinators/README.md

     make a multi-form schema with `Ap FormElem a`.
 The consumer of the form schema must handle *every* `FormElem` provided.

     Note that ordering is not enforced: while the consumer must handle each `f` eventually, they are free to handle it in whatever order they desire.
+In fact, they could even all be handled in parallel.
 See `Free` for a version where ordering is enforced.

-    Because this has an `Applicative` instance, you can use `(<*>) :: Ap f (a -> b) -> Ap f a -> Ap f b` to sequence multiple `Ap f`s together, and `pure :: a -> Ap f a` to produce a "no-op" `Ap` without any `f`s.
+    Because this has an `Applicative` instance, you can use `(<*>) :: Ap f (a -> b) -> Ap f a -> Ap f b` to sequence multiple `Ap f`s together, and `pure
+    :: a -> Ap f a` to produce a "no-op" `Ap` without any `f`s.

+    `Ap` has some utility over `Free` in that you can pattern match on the constructors directly and look at each individual sequenced `f a`, for static analysis, before anything is ever run or interpreted.

     Also provided is `Ap1`, which is a variety of `Ap` where you always have to have "at least one `f`".
 Can be useful if you want to ensure, for example,